fluent/fluentd-docs-gitbook/plugins/output/exec.md

 cmd arg arg /path/to/file
 ```

-If \"cmd\" doesn't exist in PATH, you need to specify absolute path,
+If `cmd` doesn't exist in PATH, you need to specify absolute path,
-e.g. \"/path/to/cmd\".
+e.g. `/path/to/cmd`.

 ### command\_timeout